ironhack-labs/lab-react-tweets/README.md

   git push origin master
   ```

-- Create a Pull Request so that your TAs can check your work.
+- Create a Pull Request and submit your assignment.

 <br>